se-edu/learningresources/contents/regex/Regex.md

 Although a suitable match (`ba`) has already been found, the engine sees that it can match against a longer string of `a`s.
 It will instead return the match `baaaaaaaaa`, matching the entire string.

 But what if a greedy operator can't find a match?
 A greedy operator will always consume as many characters as possible, but if the string that follows fails to match, the engine releases one character at a time until a match is found.
 This is called 'backtracking'.
-For example, consider the regex `c.*ed` against the string `contested`.
+For example, consider the regex `c.*ed` against the string `contested` (Let `.....` represent `.*`).

 ```
 contested